schwalbevans/TypeSafe/README.md

-# 🛡️ RedactOS (Alpha)
+# 🛡️ TypeSafe (Alpha)
 **The OS-Level Privacy Guard for AI.**

-RedactOS is an open-source security tool that prevents sensitive data (PII) from leaking into AI models like Gemini, ChatGPT, and Claude.
+TypeSafe is an open-source security tool that prevents sensitive data (PII) from leaking into AI models like Gemini, ChatGPT, and Claude.

-Unlike browser extensions, which are blind to desktop apps, RedactOS uses Windows Accessibility APIs to monitor text fields at the operating system level.
+Unlike browser extensions, which are blind to desktop apps, TypeSafe uses Windows Accessibility APIs to monitor text fields at the operating system level.
 It sits quietly in the background and only activates when you are typing into a known AI interface.

 ![Alpha Example in Gemini](demoRedact.gif)